 Central College is one of the most beautiful college campuses you'll find.
 A perfect mix of old and new, our buildings reflect our history and our future.
 Central's distinctive library is a spacious and popular haven with more than 230,000 volumes, computer stations, a multimedia collection and extensive online catalog.

 Students are encouraged to study abroad with Central College to enhance their development as global citizens.
-Academic opportunities and internship programs also are available in Chicago, Washington, D.C. and New York City.
+Academic opportunities and internship programs also are available in Chicago and Washington, D.C.
 Learn more about Central’s study abroad programs.